Arrenberg-Lab/Saccade-suppression-python/README.md

 #### 7) Giulias_stimulus.py
 Development script for implementing the random pixel motion stimulus in the cylindrical area (stimulus used by Giulia Soto).
 The important aspects implemented in this script are transferred to zf_helper_funcs.py.

-### /modelling
+## /modelling
 The scripts in this folder are used to generate and test the shift decoder models of different variants.
-There are two model variants. gabor_population.py includes the model where the visual field is regularly tiled into patches, and each patch contains the same set of filters with different size, spatial frequency and phase.
-The second model variant can be found in population_activity_shift_decoder.py, where the receptive field position is randomized for each Gabor-like unit, and each unit has random parameters chosen from a specific parameter distribution. population_activity_image_reconstruction is still under development.
+The variations are RF profile (Gaussian or Gabor), visual field (flat or spherical), parameter distributions for the RFs as well as the model architecture (Rechardt-like or center-of-mass-decoder).
+The scripts in this folder are:
+#### 1) popualtion_activity_shift_decoder.py
+This is an example script, showing how the sensory shift detection model from the laboratory rotation (center of mass stimulus position decoder) works, using Gabor filters and NO geographic coordinate transformations.
+#### FIGURES
+Visual field with all RFs, 5 example stimulus shifts with real and model stimulus position readouts along with a scatterplot of real and decoded stimulus shifts.
+The final figure shows the distribution of stimulus shift decoding errors pooled over all stimulus shift magnitudes.
+#### 2) plot_zf_mac_rfs.py
+This script generates an example model of RFs for zebrafish and macaque, using the settings from lab rotation (see also population_activity_shift_decoder.py).
+#### FIGURES
+One figure 2x2 showing for zebrafish and macaque the RFs in whole visual field (upper) and in a zoomed region (lower).
+One figure showing the stimulus shifts.
+One 2x2 figure showing the parameter histograms for zebrafish (upper) and macaque (lower).

-### /saccade_detector
+## /saccade_detector
 zf_saccade_analysis.py is used to detect and extract saccades for further analysis, and generates the figures located in /data. zf_plot_saccades.py can be used to check each saccade one by one.

+## /server_codes

-### /simulations
+## /simulations
 scripts in this folder run specific model simulations and saves them in the respective subfolder in \data, as well as generate violin plots based on the simulation results (scripts with the name ..._violinplot.py)

-### zf_helper_funcs.py
+## zf_helper_funcs.py and zf_helper_funcs_.py
-This script contains all of the functions and classes used in all other scripts.
-Each function is documented in detail.
+These script contains all of the functions and classes used in all other scripts.
+Each function is documented in detail. zf_helper_funcs_.py is the same as zf_helper_funcs.py, with slight changes in some of the functions.
+This script was generated while developing the server codes.

 Each script contains comments, briefly explaining what each line is meant for.
 For questions and inquiries, please contact ibrahimalperentunc@protonmail.com